20tab/UnrealEnginePython/README.md

 The uobject api
 ---------------

-Each uobject represent a UObject class of the Engine.
+Each uobject represents an UObject class of the Engine.
 This C++ class is basically the root of all the other classes (Actors, Pawns, components, properties ...).
-Thanks to Unreal Engine reflection system we do not need to implement a python class for each unreal engine class, but for performance reason we expose the most common methods.
+Thanks to Unreal Engine reflection system we do not need to implement a python class for each unreal engine class, but for performance reasons we expose the most common methods.
 The uobject system checks for the type of the mapped C++ UObject and will call the method only if it is safe to call it.

-Sometime methods are implemented for automatically getting the right object.
+Sometimes methods are implemented for automatically getting the right object.
 As an example get_actor_location() when called over a component will automatically retrieve the related actor and will call C++ AActor::GetActorLocation() method over it.

 When this automagic approach is too risky, the method will check for the uobject type and will raise an exception in the case of inconsistencies.